-As countries transition from war to peace, the State police service should be reformed and restructured and its role as the security service responsible for maintaining internal security and public order should be (re)established. taining internal security and public order should be (re)established.
+As countries transition from war to peace, the State police service should be reformed and restructured and its role as the security service responsible for maintaining internal security and public order should be (re)established.
 The period during which the police assume overall responsibility for internal security can be challenging.
 There may, for example, be a lack of accountability for acts committed during the prior conflict and rivalry between the different institutions involved.
 In this context, the withdrawal of international peacekeeping forces - including the UN police component - should be carefully planned, and the speed and phasing of the withdrawal should be based on the ability of State security institutions to assume responsibility for the maintenance of security and public order.